tkrop/go-testing/test/README.md

 }
 ```

-The pattern executes a the `main`-method in a separate process that allows to
+The pattern executes the `main`-method in a separate process that setting up
-setup the command line arguments (`Args`) as well as to modify the environment
+the command line arguments (`Args`) and modifying the environment variables
-variables (`Env`) and to capture and compare the exit code.
+(`Env`) and to capture and compare the exit code of the program execution.

 **Note:** the general approach can be used to test any code calling `os.Exit`,
-however, it is focused on testing methods without arguments parsing command
+however, it is focused on testing the `main`-methods with and without parsing
-line arguments, i.e. in particular `func main() { ... }`.
+command line arguments.

 [gomock]: <https://github.com/golang/mock>